-Figure 2 provides a graphical outline of D3.5.
+Figure 2 provides a graphical outline of D3.6.
 This deliverable aims at describing the IEPT suite, its architecture, functionalities and internal components.
-Specifically, chapter 2 provides an extensive description of the first two points, i.e., the architecture and the functionalities of the IEPT suite.
-Chapters 3 to 6 provide an overview of the components of the internal components of the IEPT suite, along with the specific functionalities of each tool and the description of the used technology stack.
-Finally, chapter 7 concludes the presentation of the IEPT suite briefly providing its main characteristics and functionalities, as well as the connection with the rest tasks of IANOS.
+Specifically, chapter 2 provides an extensive description of the first two points, i.e., the architecture and the functionalities of the IEPT suite, along with its user interface.
+Chapters 3 to 6 provide an overview of the internal components of the IEPT suite, along with the specific functionalities of each tool, the description of the used technology stack and the user interfaces.
+Finally, chapter 7 concludes the presentation of the IEPT suite briefly providing its main characteristics and functionalities, as well as the connection with the rest of the IANOS tasks.